History of the

-In May 1986 one of the leaders in scientific study of recorded psychoanalytic sessions, Hartvig Dahl, came to the Committee on Scientific Activities of the American Psychoanalytic Association in order to discuss his concern about the ultimate disposition of tapes and other related materials which had been collected for research purposes during psychoanalyses.
-He felt that such tapes, including the ones in his possession, were a valuable resource to our field, but that individuals such as himself had nowhere to leave such materials, either upon their deaths or retirement from active professional activities.
+In May 1986, one of the leaders in scientific study of recorded psychoanalytic sessions, Hartvig Dahl, came to the Committee on Scientific Activities (CSA) of the American Psychoanalytic Association, in order to discuss his concern about the ultimate disposition of tapes of psychoanalyses and other related materials which had been collected for research purposes.
+He felt that such tapes, including the ones in his possession, were a valuable resource to our field, but that individuals had nowhere to leave such materials either upon their deaths or retirement from active professional activities.

-The PRC has continued to supply materials to interested research groups around the country, including the APS research group itself, and has support the use of its materials to study how to enhance the effectiveness of psychotherapy.
+The PRC continues to provide access to recordings to interested and qualified research groups around the country, and will, if resources permit, support the use of its materials to study how to enhance the effectiveness of psychotherapy.
 It also provides materials to teachers of psychoanalysis and related psychotherapies to use with students.